Early Indian treaty territories in North Dakota: Areas 581, 599 and 653 (map 2)

 By executive order of March 16, 1875, some of the land ceded in 1868 turned back into the holdings of the Sioux tribe (green area 581) and also extra land east of the Missouri (the area framed with a green line).
 The small area east of the river adjoined an existing Yankton Sioux Reservation chiefly in South Dakota (the yellow area).
 Later, on August 9, 1879, some of this new, eastern land was relinquished by executive order (the yellow area framed with green).

 Nearly three months after the Battle of the Little Bighorn, the Sioux "ceded all claim" to about one-quarter of the Great Sioux Reservation in South Dakota in a controversial agreement.
 This agreement of September 9, 1876, added an extra tract to the Sioux land in North Dakota (blue area 599).
 It was end-to-end with a part of the northern border of what was left of the Great Sioux Reservation as well as area 581 added the year before.
 On November 28, still 1876, the "President makes another addition" to the Sioux land east of the Missouri by executive order.
 This section is only indicated by the pointed area delimited by dark blue lines.
 By another executive order of August 9, 1879, the very same area was restored to "public domain".
 A small tract of land bordering the Missouri returned into the holding of the United States by executive order of March 20, 1884 (light scarlet area 653).
 Area 599, added in 1876, was subtracted again on March 2, 1889, by act of Congress.
 (An earlier act to the same effect came not into force, "because of failure to obtain the consent of the Sioux".
 The new act was passed "with the understanding that it would be accepted.
 The agreement thereto was proclaimed by the President Feb.
 10, 1890.")

 Areas 529, 620 and the part of 621 south of the Missouri (map 1)

 These three ranges together show the mutual Indian territory of the Arikara, Hidatsa and Mandan as defined in the Treaty of Fort Laramie (1851).
 It extended into Montana and Wyoming.
 Area 529 turned into U.S. territory on April 12, 1870, by executive order.
-The Fort Berthold Reservation was established at the same occasion.
+The Fort Berthold Reservation was established on the same occasion.
 Further, the United States recognized a narrow tract north of the Missouri as Arikara, Hidatsa and Mandan territory (indicated by the yellow, dotted line).
 This was crucial to the Indians, since they had their only permanent settlement - Like-a-Fishhook Village - located here.
 Another executive order of July 13, 1880, subtracted area 620 from the tribes' holdings.